DavidIkov/KursovayaEngine2/KursovayaEngine2/README_CODERULES.txt

 but if its trivial then name can start with g/s instead

 !!!!!
 ERRORS/WARNINGS
-warnings happen when error can be resolved without any problems, warnings NEVER throw errors happen when error cant be resolved without any problems, errors ALWAYS throw safety checks that check some input for a function and are checking some stuff about KE2 should happen ONLY in debug mode, in efficiency they are disabled, but safety checks that are working with some third party software should happen on any config ALL errors should inherit from ErrorBase located at ErrorsSystem.h
+-warning happens when input is incorrect BUT can be fixed without any problems, warnings NEVER throw -errors happen when input is incorrect and it cant be fixed without any problems, or output is not available, errors ALWAYS throw
+-safety checks that check input happens ONLY in debug mode, in efficiency they are disabled, but safety checks that are working with some third party software should happen on any config -ALL errors should inherit from ErrorBase located at ErrorsSystem.h, so they could be obtained with just catch(AnyError& err)